QuentinRa/blog.quentinra.dev/info/android/index.md

 If you press the home button, your app will go back to Created, until you start it again.

-If Android need resources, then you app may be destroyed.
-If there are a lot of changes <small>(ex: language changed...)</small>, then android will most likely destroy, and re-create the app.
+If Android need resources, then your app may be destroyed.
+If there are a lot of changes <small>(ex: language changed, rotation...)</small>, then android will most likely destroy, and re-create the app.

 You can use `onCreate(Bundle?)`, `onRestoreInstanceState(Bundle)`, to load saved data, and `onSaveInstanceState(Bundle)` to save data.
 A "bundle" is a **small, in-memory** dictionary, in which you can save a bit of data, that will be reloaded when the app is created, or started again.
 </div></div>